tennisso/Blackjack-predictor/README.md

 ## 📊 Key Findings
 - The player's starting total and dealer's upcard are the strongest predictors of outcome.
-- Engineered features (dealer strength, advantage metric) improveed all models.
 - Random Forest and LightGBM achieved the highest accuracy.
+- The advantage metric (player_total − dealer_upcard) was one of the top predictors.